Maryland Lemon Law: Your Complete Legal Guide

 | Brake or Steering Defect | 1 repair attempt that fails | Repair does not bring vehicle into compliance with safety inspection laws, and manufacturer was notified and given opportunity to cure |

-The brake or steering provision is particularly significant.
-If a repair to the braking or steering system has been attempted at least once, the manufacturer has been notified and given opportunity to cure the defect, and the vehicle still does not comply with Maryland’s motor vehicle safety inspection laws, the presumption is triggered.
+The brake or steering provision deserves special attention.
+If a repair to the braking or steering system has been attempted at least once, the manufacturer has been notified and given an opportunity to cure the defect, and the vehicle still does not comply with Maryland's motor vehicle safety inspection laws, the presumption is triggered after just one attempt.

 Extension of Time Periods